-Each participating institution designates a staff member to serve as the primary liaison to receive NSSE correspondence and reports.
-Known as the Campus Project Manager, the primary liaison may assist you in obtaining a copy.
-Please contact NSSE if you need help identifying your Campus Project Manager.
+Each participating institution designates a staff member to serve as the primary liaison for NSSE correspondence and reports.
+Known as the Campus Project Manager (CPM), the primary liaison may assist you in obtaining a copy.
+Contact NSSE for help identifying your CPM.

-How Can I Get Copies of the NSSE Pocket Guide?
+How can I get copies of the NSSE pocket guide?

 College and university admissions officers may request up to 300 free NSSE pocket guides per year.
 Additional quantities are available for a small fee.
-An updated Spanish version of the NSSE pocket guide, Una Guia de Bolsillo Para Escoger una Universidad: Preguntas a Hacer en Tus Visitas Universitarias, will be available in fall 2013.
+A Spanish version of the NSSE pocket guide, Una Guía de Bolsillo Para Escoger una Universidad: Preguntas a Hacer en Tus Visitas Universitarias, is also available.